vmwarechina/written/raspberrypi.md

 there are other distributions, like diet pi, which is actually a tool to help you build a customized linux for arm, but just too much work at this point, i just wanted to get my scoreboard up and running, maybe an exercise for later.

+the operating system image needs to be installed onto a microsd card, for me, my main development platform is a macbook pro (usb-c) which doesn't have a microsd reader so i had to go purchase a usb to microsd dongle, it also happened to have ports for memory stick, sd cards, and other card formats.

+to get os images onto the raspberry pi, initially i used the dd command line tool, but i found a gui tool that works perfectly across multiple platforms (linux, mac, windows) called [etcher][https://etcher.io/].  i highly recommend this tool, i think they also have a hardware device that can simultaneously burn os images onto multiple microsd cards, you could build a mini-factory to ship large amounts of raspberry pi devices in this manner.

 ### backend server

-i had learned golang around the time i started this project and decided to create a websocket server to manage the clock/scoreboard, this would allow clients to update data asynchronously.  one really nice thing about golang is that you can compile and copy a binary directly to the target platform, you don't really need to install a golang compiler (or runtime) onto the device which would save me space and complexity (think upgrades of golang, having to have source code on the device itself, git pull's, etc).  all persistent data is stored to an sqlite file, my data requirements are not large, probably a few thousand to at most a million rows over 5 or so tables.
+i had learned golang around the time i started this project and decided to create a websocket server to manage the clock/scoreboard, this would allow clients to update and receive data asynchronously.  one really nice thing about golang is that you can compile and copy a binary  directly to the target platform, you don't really need to install a golang compiler (or runtime) onto the device which would save me space and complexity (think upgrades to golang, having to have source code on the device itself, git pull's, etc).  all persistent data is stored to an sqlite file, i didn't want to have another database process running as my data requirements are not large, probably a few thousand to at most a million rows over 5 or so simple tables.

-there also needed to be a web server to serve up static pages, i just bundled this together with the websocket server using golang.
+there also needed to be a web server to serve up static pages, i just bundled this together with the golang websocket server.

+this backend server needs to be started automatically everytime the device is started or if the process crashes.  i leveraged systemd to start the process automatically and restart if the process goes down.

 ### desktop browser